Namespace as a service in OpenShift using Software Template Patterns

 Introduction

-This lab will use an existent template to create OpenShift Projects.
-You will be working to increasing functionality by updating the software template to limit resource quotas.
-During this lab, you will have the opportunity to explore different projects' customizations across different clusters.
+This lab will use an existing template to create OpenShift Projects.
+You will work on increasing functionality by updating the software template to limit resource quotas.

 Scenario